alankabisov/g-research/README.md

-# g-research
+# G-Research Crypto Forecasting (63th place)

-G-Research Crypto Forecasting (63th place)
+My solution for crypto forecasting competition.
+I used single LightGBM model and quite simple features that showed best results on CV and which showed their importance during feature selection.